DigitalPublishingToolkit/TOD18-Geoblocking/md/book.md

 # Contents

 <a href="ch004.xhtml">Introduction: The New Video Geography</a><br/>
-*Ramon Lobato, Swinburne University of Technology*<br/>
+*Ramon Lobato*<br/>

 ##PART I: PERSPECTIVES ON GEOBLOCKING

-<a href="ch006.xhtml">Tunnelling Media: Geoblocking and Online Border Resistance</a><br/>*Juan Llamas-Rodriguez, University of California, Santa Barbara*<br/>
+<a href="ch006.xhtml">Tunneling Media: Geoblocking and Online Border Resistance</a><br/>*Juan Llamas-Rodriguez*<br/>

-<a href="ch007.xhtml">The Logics and Territorialities of Geoblocking</a><br/> *Cameran Ashraf and Luis Felipe Alvarez León, UCLA*<br/>
+<a href="ch007.xhtml">The Logics and Territorialities of Geoblocking</a><br/> *Cameran Ashraf and Luis Felipe Alvarez León*<br/>

-<a href="ch008.xhtml">Geoblocking, Technical Standards and the Law</a><br/>*Marketa Trimble, University of Nevada, Las Vegas*<br/>
+<a href="ch008.xhtml">Geoblocking, Technical Standards and the Law</a><br/>*Marketa Trimble*<br/>

-<a href="ch009.xhtml">Periscope, Live Streaming and Mobile Video Culture</a><br/>*Adam Rugg, University of Iowa, and Ben Burroughs, University of Nevada, Las Vegas*
+<a href="ch009.xhtml">Periscope, Live Streaming and Mobile Video Culture</a><br/>*Adam Rugg and Ben Burroughs*

 <a href="ch010.xhtml"> Circumvention, Media Sport and the Fragmentation of Video Culture
-</a><br/>*James Meese, University of Technology Sydney, and Aneta Podkalicka, Swinburne University of Technology*
+</a><br/>*James Meese and Aneta Podkalicka*

 <a href="ch011.xhtml">Live Sports, Piracy and Uncertainty: Understanding Illegal Streaming
-Aggregation Platforms</a><br/>*Florian Hoof, Frankfurt University*
+Aggregation Platforms</a><br/>*Florian Hoof*

-<a href="ch012.xhtml">The Future in a Vault of Plastic: Physical Geolocking in the Era of the 16-bit Video Game Cartridge, 1988-1993</a><br/>*Roland Burke, Latrobe University*
+<a href="ch012.xhtml">The Future in a Vault of Plastic: Physical Geolocking in the Era of the 16-bit Video Game Cartridge, 1988 - 1993</a><br/>*Roland Burke*

-##PART II:CIRCUMVENTION CASE STUDIES<br/>
+##PART II: CIRCUMVENTION CASE STUDIES<br/>

-<a href="ch014.xhtml"> China: The techno-politics of the Wall</a><br/>*Jinying Li, University of Pittsburgh*
+<a href="ch014.xhtml"> China: The techno-politics of the Wall</a><br/>*Jinying Li*

-<a href="ch015.xhtml">Australia: Circumvention Goes Mainstream</a><br/>*Ramon Lobato and James Meese, SUT*
+<a href="ch015.xhtml">Australia: Circumvention Goes Mainstream</a><br/>*Ramon Lobato and James Meese*

-<a href="ch016.xhtml">Turkey: Coping with Internet Censorship</a><br/>*Çiğdem Bozdağ, Kadir Has University*
+<a href="ch016.xhtml">Turkey: Coping with Internet Censorship</a><br/>*Çiğdem Bozdağ*

-<a href="ch017.xhtml"> Sweden: Circumvention and the Quest for Privacy</a><br/>*Chris Baumann, Stockholm University*
+<a href="ch017.xhtml"> Sweden: Circumvention and the Quest for Privacy</a><br/>*Chris Baumann*

-<a href="ch018.xhtml">Malaysia: Global Binge-Viewing in a Restrictive State</a><br/>*Sandra Hanchard, SUT*
+<a href="ch018.xhtml">Malaysia: Global Binge-Viewing in a Restrictive State</a><br/>*Sandra Hanchard*

-<a href="ch019.xhtml">Brazil: Netflix, VPNs, and the “Paying Pirates”</a><br/>*Vanessa Mendes Moreira de Sa, Queensland University of Technology*
+<a href="ch019.xhtml">Brazil: Netflix, VPNs, and the 'Paying Pirates'</a><br/>*Vanessa Mendes Moreira de Sa*

-<a href="ch020.xhtml">Iran: A Friction Between State Ideology and Network Society</a><br/>*Hadi Sohrabi, Swinburne University of Technology, and Behzad Dowran, Iranian Research Institute for Information Science and Technology*
+<a href="ch020.xhtml">Iran: A Friction Between State Ideology and Network Society</a><br/>*Hadi Sohrabi and Behzad Dowran*

 <a href="ch021.xhtml">Cuba: *Videos to the Left* – Circumvention Practices and
-Audiovisual Ecologies</a><br/>*Fidel Alejandro Rodriguez, University of Habana*
+Audiovisual Ecologies</a><br/>*Fidel Alejandro Rodriguez*

-<a href="ch022.xhtml">United States: Geoblocking in a Privileged Market</a><br/>*Evan Elkins, University of Miami*
+<a href="ch022.xhtml">United States: Geoblocking in a Privileged Market</a><br/>*Evan Elkins*

-#Preface and acknowledgementsGeoblocking and Global Video Culture is the result of a collaborative research experiment we conducted with the contributors to this book.
+#Preface and acknowledgements*Geoblocking and Global Video Culture* is the result of a collaborative research experiment we conducted with the contributors to this book.
 Our aim was to investigate how online blocking and circumvention are shaping access to digital video in different parts of the world, and explore what this means for screen culture today.
 Together, we set up a comparative research project around some common questions: What tools are people using to access blocked video content in different countries?
 What kinds of content are they watching?
 And what is the political context for these circumvention activities?
 The chapters collected here are the end result of this collaboration, and a corresponding call for papers.
 The first section of the book explores the dynamics, histories and possible futures of territorial rights control in various media industries, while the second section compares ground-level circumvention practices in nine countries – Australia, Brazil, China, Cuba, Iran, Malaysia, Sweden, Turkey, and the United States.
 Given how fast things move in video culture, a book of this nature cannot be definitive.
 We wanted instead to produce a timely, transnational account of the geoblocking phenomenon, with a comparative dimension that could speak across diverse local experiences.
 Rather than dense academic prose, our contributors provide vivid snapshots of user practices and provocative reflections on the relationship between geoblocking, government censorship, circumvention, and copyright.
 We hope you enjoy the eclectic nature of the collection.
 Of course, we could not have undertaken such a task without the support and assistance of numerous colleagues and friends.
 We would like to thank Leonieke van Dipten, Geert Lovink and Miriam Rasch at Institute of Network Cultures for their enthusiastic support of the project, Karen Horsley for production assistance, and Sandra Hanchard for the maps and data visualizations.
-We are also indebted to Philip Branch, Angela Daly, Evan Elkins, Scott Ewing, Dan Golding, Jennifer Holt, Grace Lee, Rebecca Olive, Claudy Op Den Kamp, Hal Roberts, Nic Suzor, Leah Tang, Julian Thomas and Patrick Vonderau, among others, for their advice, support and feedback.
+We are also indebted to Philip Branch, Angela Daly, Evan Elkins, Scott Ewing, Dan Golding, Jennifer Holt, Grace Lee, Teresa Calabria, Rebecca Olive, Claudy Op Den Kamp, Hal Roberts, Nic Suzor, Leah Tang, Julian Thomas and Patrick Vonderau, among others, for their advice, support and feedback.
 Finally, we thank Swinburne University of Technology and the Australian Research Council Discovery programme for funding this project.

-# The New Video Geography: An Introduction To Geoblocking and Global Video Culture
+# The New Video Geography: An Introduction To *Geoblocking and Global Video Culture*

 ###Ramon Lobato###